J. Paul Oetken

-James Paul Oetken (/ˈɛtkɪn/ EHT-kin; born October 1, 1965), known professionally as J. Paul Oetken, is a United States district judge of the United States District Court for the Southern District of New York.
+James Paul Oetken (/ˈɛtkɪn/ EHT-kin; born 1965), known professionally as J. Paul Oetken, is a United States district judge of the United States District Court for the Southern District of New York.
 He is the first openly gay man to be confirmed as an Article III judge.

 Early life and education

-Oetken was born on October 1, 1965, in Louisville, Kentucky.
+Oetken was born in 1965, in Louisville, Kentucky.
 He was valedictorian and class president at Regis High School in Cedar Rapids, Iowa.
 He earned a Bachelor of Arts degree from the University of Iowa in 1988, and a Juris Doctor from Yale Law School in 1991.
 Oetken served as a law clerk for Judge Richard Cudahy of the United States Court of Appeals for the Seventh Circuit from 1991 to 1992.
 Then, he clerked for Judge Louis F. Oberdorfer of the United States District Court for the District of Columbia from 1992 to 1993.
 Lastly, he clerked for Associate Justice Harry Blackmun of the United States Supreme Court from 1993 to 1994.